benaadams/ERCs/ERCS/erc-XXXX.md

 ---
 eip: XXXX
-title: NFT-Controlled Account Abstraction
+title: Wallet Title Deeds
-description: An NFT-controlled smart account using ERC-721 ownership for root control.
+description: ERC-721 title deeds of smart accounts - whoever holds the deed operates the account; transfer rotates control without moving assets or sharing keys.
 author: Ben Adams (@benaadams), Tim Seaward (@Drawaes), Artemis Black (@artblack7), Carlos Perez (@CPerezz), Giulio Rebuffo (@Giulio2002)
 discussions-to: https://ethereum-magicians.org/t/erc-XXXX-nft-controlled-account-abstraction/
 status: Draft
 type: Standards Track
 category: ERC
 created: 2026-04-02
-requires: 165, 712, 721, 1271, 4906, 5192, 5267, 7739
+requires: 165, 712, 721, 1155, 1271, 4906, 5192, 5267, 7739
 ---

 ## Abstract

-This ERC specifies an NFT-controlled smart account standard.
+This ERC achieves account abstraction (AA) through NFT-controlled smart accounts.
 The controlling NFT functions as a title instrument: its utility is the practical ability to operate the corresponding account, making it a transferable control credential rather than a collectible, membership, or claim.

 It defines smart contract accounts whose root control is determined by ownership of a dedicated [ERC-721](./eip-721) token.
 For each compliant controlling token `tokenId`, the corresponding account address is `address(uint160(tokenId))`.

 From a user perspective, the controller NFT functions as a transferable wallet.
 At the protocol level, the account contract remains the wallet and custody address, while the NFT is the root-control object.

 Ownership of the controlling NFT defines root control over the corresponding account.
 Transfer of the NFT rotates control to the new holder without moving assets held by the account and without the new holder needing access to the previous controller's keys.
 This enables full account transfer - including sale, gift, or organizational handoff - through a standard NFT transfer rather than through key sharing or signer-storage migration.

-As the account holds its assets directly, transferring the controlling NFT also transfers effective control of all assets in the account as a single atomic operation, rather than requiring individual transfers of each token, position, or balance.
+As the account holds its assets directly, transferring the controlling NFT transfers root execution authority over all assets in the account as a single atomic operation, rather than requiring individual transfers of each token, position, or balance.
+Token-level approvals ([ERC-20](./eip-20) `approve`, [ERC-721](./eip-721) `setApprovalForAll`, [ERC-1155](./eip-1155) operator approvals) that the account previously granted to third-party contracts survive the transfer and must be managed separately by the new controller.
 The account MAY hold ETH, [ERC-20](./eip-20), [ERC-721](./eip-721), [ERC-1155](./eip-1155), and other assets, and MUST support arbitrary execution and atomic batch execution.

 A single owner address MAY hold multiple controlling NFTs and therefore control multiple distinct NFT-controlled accounts.
 Because a compliant account MAY itself hold [ERC-721](./eip-721) assets, including controlling NFTs, an NFT-controlled account MAY itself control child NFT-controlled accounts.
 This permits hierarchical account trees.